bocoup/web-platform-contribution-guide/src/skills.rst

 Research also involves modeling compatibility with the existing platform.
 For changes to web browsers, we model compatibility using the HTTP Archive, a database of twice-a-month crawls of the top 5,000,000 most visited websites consisting of those pages HTTP response bodies.
-We query this database to see how popular web pages use the web platform in order to understand how a technology is used.
+We query this database to see how popular web pages use the web platform to understand how a technology is used.
 We use this data to reason about the risks to a browser for changing things in terms of how it will effect web page rendering for the people who use that browser.
 A user will change browsers if rendering on their favorite websites changes, or if a site they use stops working.
 Browser companies will not make a change if it causes a person to stop using that web browser.

 Another possibility to collecting data is to implement instrumentation in a web browser to measure how often a feature is used.
 For Chromium, this is called a "use counter"; Firefox calls this "telemetry".
-A benefit over HTTP Archive research is that it is able to reach effectively anything that users access.
+A benefit over HTTP Archive research is that it is able to reach effectively anything that users use, including when logged in to a site.
 A disadvantage is that it takes weeks or months before reliable data is available with this method.

 Soliciting Feedback